Rupert Hohwieler 02/10/22

 Meanwhile, the Energy Hall (which is also the first area you’ll walk through after entering the Science Museum) tells the tale of the British Industrial Revolution and boasts the oldest surviving James Watt beam engine in its repertoire, while in Making of The Modern World, you can follow the development of mankind’s most impressive inventions; from the the world’s oldest surviving steam locomotive (who goes by the name of Puffing Bill) to the first Apple computer.
 Other halls traverse through time and cover clocks, the climate, flight and medicine, which is an eye-opening look at the human anatomy and how lucky we are not to be Victorians.

 If you’re here with kids – or just need an excuse to partake in the interactive stuff (no judgement) – then there’s a few simulators (including one that gives you a whiff of what it’s like to be in the cockpit of a RAF Typhoon Jet), plus the Wonderlab Gallery, which features plenty of things to touch, buttons to press and other brain-ticking exercise like slides that test friction and echo tubes that help demonstrate sound frequencies.
-The IMAX theatre is worth checking out as well, boasting all the state-of-the-art specs (70mm and a laser 4K projector) that you’d expect from the place that has ‘science and technology’ as its USP, screening both 3D documentaries and big-screen blockbusters.

 Robert Dimov

-Alongside the permanent fixtures, there’s also an evolving roster of touring and temporary exhibitions at the Science Museum (separately ticketed, but some of which are still free) that range from an in-depth look into Covid-19 vaccines (running until January 2024) and an immersive exhibition about science and sci-fi (until 4th May 2023).
-And like many of London’s big museums, there are Lates – after-hours adults-only antics – held on the last Wednesday of every month, when the museum stays open late into the evening (from 6.30-10pm) for workshops, lectures, pub quizzes, talks, cocktails and maybe even a silent disco.
+Yes, like many of London’s big museums, the Science Museum holds Lates – after-hours adults-only antics – on the last Wednesday of every month, when the museum stays open after hours (from 6.30-10pm) for workshops, lectures, pub quizzes, talks, cocktails and maybe even a silent disco.

-Take a date and you’d be sure to find some chemistry…
+Take a date, and you’d be sure to find some chemistry…

 The Science Museum | Exhibition Road, South Kensington, SW7 2DD